 Credit for Work Experience Courses provide students with a process to articulate and organize their skills and past experiences into an online portfolio that's ready to be assessed for undergraduate credit that can later be applied toward a Purdue Global degree.
 There are two course options:

 - EL 206, for Purdue Global students, is an undergraduate 10-week, instructor-led course students can take after completing their first term.
 Students earn 6 credits towards their degree for taking the class.
 More than 2,000 students have completed EL 206.
-On average, students have saved $10,000 on Purdue Global tuition and earned 27 quarter credits (5 courses)†:
+On average, students have saved more than $10,500 on Purdue Global tuition and earned 33 quarter credits (6 courses) toward their degree†:

 - LRC 100, for prospective students who have not started classes, is a free self-paced open course with no instructor.
 The course itself does not earn credit toward a degree; however, it does guide you on building a portfolio that can be assessed for credit.